-Go where the competition is not.
-It may take more work to enter a new market but if the competition is not serving it, it may present a solid opportunity.
-Take the time to review it carefully because this may prove to be a great opportunity for your business.
+Go where the competition is not: It may take more work to enter a new market.
+If the competition is not serving it, take the time to review it carefully because this may prove to be a great opportunity for your business.
 Remember, if you are unsure about how to move forward, call us!

-Collaborate for collective impact.
-A growing trend is to putting aside self-interests and collaborate with competitors and other leaders in your industry to build new products and advance shared objectives.
-A perfect example of this collaboration is with the top 12 Public Relations Firms in Canada.
-Once they got together and created a council to promote the business of public relations.
-At the same time, it helps to advance their shared objectives, to keep and win clients.
+Collaborate for collective impact: A growing trend is putting aside self-interests and collaborating with competitors and other leaders in your industry to build new products and advance shared objectives.
+A perfect example of this collaboration is with the top 12 Public Relations Firms in Canada; they got together and created a council to promote the business of public relations.
+At the same time, it helps to advance their shared objectives, keep and win clients.

-Create a pricing agreement with the competition.
-While Comcast and Time Warner’s market entry planning looks more like a pre-agreement than strategy, I suspect they didn’t call each other to agree on pricing.
+Create a pricing agreement with competition: While Comcast and Time Warner’s market entry planning looks more like a pre-agreement than strategy, I suspect they didn’t call each other to agree on pricing.
 Price fixing is against the law.

-Promote your company as the hero or only guy in town.
-Just like Comcast and Time Warner, they never promote, “Hey, we’re the only cable company in Boston!”.
-Instead, they advertise, “Switch to us!”
+Promote your company as the only guy in town: Just like Comcast and Time Warner, they never promote, “Hey, we’re the only cable company in Boston!”.
+Instead they advertise, “Switch to us!”

 Trash the competition: Don’t, just don’t.
 You’re company won’t look good and you’ll put too much attention towards the other guy.